Skip to main content

 The Endocrine System Your Body’s Internal Messenger Service

-The is a complex network of glands that produce and secrete hormones, the chemical messengers that regulate a vast array of bodily functions.
+The endocrine system is a complex network of glands that produce and secrete hormones, the chemical messengers that regulate a vast array of bodily functions.
 This intricate system is responsible for everything from your growth and development to your metabolism, mood, and reproductive health.

 The major glands of the endocrine system include the pituitary gland, thyroid gland, adrenal glands, pancreas, and gonads (ovaries in women and testes in men).
 Each of these glands produces specific hormones that travel through the bloodstream to target cells, where they bind to receptors and trigger a specific response.